CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Acquisition-related expenses will be separately identified since this cost will be significant in the fourth quarter given the closing of the transaction on November 1.
 Regarding guidance.
 Going forward, we plan to provide only annual guidance.
 Effective with fourth quarter 2017 reporting, we will no longer provide quarter forward guidance.
 In general, we'll focus on bottom line performance metrics such as adjusted EBITDA and free cash flow.

-As a reminder, our target leverage range is 3 to 4 times.
+As a reminder, our target leverage range is 3 times to 4 times.
 But for the combined company, our trailing 12-month net debt to adjusted EBITDA ratio at the end of the third quarter was 4.2 times on a pro forma basis, excluding acquisition-related expenses.
 We are confident we'll be able to drive down our leverage ratio every year.

 I'd now like to take a moment and touch on the dividend.
 We are very confident and committed to maintaining the current dividend.
 Our confidence comes from our view of the business and our ability to expand margins and drive sustained growth in both adjusted EBITDA and free cash flow over the next few years.
 In summary, we are focused on achieving a successful integration and achieving the synergies we have outlined.